nextgis/docs_ngweb/source/admin_tasks.rst

 Customize NextGIS UI Elements (White label)
 ----------------------------------------

 White label is a special module that allows you to remove or replace NextGIS logos and names with your company logos and names.
-The module is purchased and installed separately in NextGIS Web.
-The module adds a new section to the Control Panel (см. :numref:`Control_panel_whitelabel`), which allows you to disable or override various interface elements associated with the mention of NextGIS.
+The module is purchased and installed separately.
+The module adds a new section to the Control Panel (см. :numref:`Control_panel_whitelabel`), which allows you to disable or override various interface elements mentioning NextGIS.

 .. figure:: _static/Control_panel_whitelabel.png
    :name: Control_panel_whitelabel